When hazelnut meets chocolate and pumpkin, delicious things happen.

 Chocolate Hazelnut Filling

-- 6 tbsp almond milk or other plant-based milk
+- 6 tablespoon almond milk or other plant-based milk

 Chocolate Hazelnut Filling